 When you get divorced, your two options are a fault divorce and a no-fault divorce.
 Fault divorces were once the primary type of divorce throughout the United States, but these could be expensive and take a long time to complete.
 No-fault divorce has become far more common in recent years.

 Not every state has fault divorces available anymore, but they all have no-fault divorces.
 New York was the last state to allow no-fault divorces, and it now has both options available.

 With a fault divorce, you’re alleging that the divorce was due to some action on your spouse’s part, such as abandonment or adultery.
 With a no-fault divorce, there’s no allegation of fault.
 The most common grounds for no-fault divorce is irreconcilable differences.

 Where Adultery Can Come into Play

 Herein lies the problem when you’ve moved on with your life, only to have your divorce overturned.
 Let’s say that you’re dating someone new when your spouse gets the divorce overturned.
 Since the two of you are now married again, if you continue dating that new person, you are technically committing adultery.

 At that point, your spouse could file for divorce and allege that you are at fault because you committed adultery.
 Although this doesn’t always affect the division of assets in a divorce, there is the possibility that you receive a less favorable agreement, such as a smaller amount of spousal support or no spousal support at all, if you’re found to be at fault.

 How to Handle an Overturned Divorce When You’re Dating Someone

-Since this is a tricky situation, your bet is to talk to an experienced divorce lawyer about what you should do.
+Since this is a tricky situation, your best bet is to talk to an experienced divorce lawyer about what you should do.
 Your lawyer can help you assess the risks of continuing the relationship.

 If you didn’t want the divorce overturned, you will need to file for a new divorce and should do so as soon as possible.
 This will start the process of getting your life back to normal.